ytaki0801/fpLISP/JavaScript/README.md

 # fpLISP in JavaScript

-You can execute fpLISP codes by using Web browser through the HTML file like [`pfLISP.html`](https://ytaki0801.github.io/fpLISP.html) and by using Node.js with a fpLISP code file like the following.
+You can execute fpLISP codes by using Web browser through the HTML file like [`fpLISP.html`](https://ytaki0801.github.io/fpLISP.html) and by using Node.js with a stdin script `fpLISP-stdin.js` like the following.
 ```
 $ cat ../samples/07-append.fplisp
 ((lambda (f a b) (f (f a nil) b))